Lipstick on a Pig: Why Your IPP3A Fixation Won’t Fix Property Management’s Bigger Privacy Problem

 These agencies hold bank account numbers, property details, tenancy histories and personal information of thousands of people - tenants AND owners.
 They share that information, daily, with maintenance platforms, trust account systems, CRMs, listing portals and contractors.
 Most of them have never told their clients any of this is happening.

-But here's what bothers me: Your IPP3A efforts are likely nothing by lipstick on a pig.
+All in all, your IPP3A efforts are likely nothing by lipstick on a pig.

 *Oink*

 Good.
+One down.

 You haven't.
 The application form is a fraction of the obligation.